-Fund Raising: We are funded almost exclusively through private donations and throughout the year we jump from one fun fundraiser to the other.
+Fund Raising: We are funded almost exclusively through grants and private donations and throughout the year we jump from one fun fundraiser to the other.
 Please join us in helping to bring in funds so we can continue to make a difference in the lives of people with life challenges.
 We need your enthusiasm and creativity!

 Interested in Joining Us?

 Mission: Helping People with Life Challenges Through Outreach and Interactions with Animals and Nature